Mercy Ships

-Mercy Ships is an international charity based on Christian values that operates the largest non-governmental hospital ships in the world, providing humanitarian aid like free health care, community development projects, community health education, mental health programs, agriculture projects, and palliative care for terminally ill patients.
-Its headquarters are in Lausanne in Switzerland.
+Mercy Ships is an international charity based non-governmental organization that operates the largest non-governmental hospital ships in the world, providing surgical care and surgical education in Africa, community development projects, community health education, mental health programs, agriculture projects, and palliative care for terminally ill patients.
+Its headquarters are in Garden Valley, Texas.

-Mercy Ships has visited more than 55 developing nations and 18 developed nations around the world, with a focus on the countries of Africa for the past 30 years.
+Mercy Ships has visited several countries with a focus on the countries of Africa for the past 30 years.
+The organization operates a two-ship fleet consisting of the Global Mercy and the Africa Mercy.